The common cold

 8. Throw tissues away after use

 You'll probably use a lot of tissues if you have a cold, but be sure you throw them away after each use.
-Even a small sneeze into one tissue will harbor the virus for hours and if placed on a table or countertop, it will contaminate the surface.
+Even a small sneeze into one tissue will harbor the virus for hours and if placed on a table or countertop, it the tissue will contaminate the surface.

 9. Maintain a healthy lifestyle